adhamu/gmusic-playlist-importer/README.md

 ## What It Won't Do
 - Check if the playlist exists.
 This means if you run the same import twice, it will create a duplicate.
 Google isn't that fussy about unique names for playlists.

+## What I'd Like It To Do
+- What It Won't Do!